 Did UT receive CARES Act funding?

 Students who are enrolled full-time, 12 credit hours or more, at the University are allowed to participate in recruitment whether they are taking in-person classes or taking classes online.
-Our College Panhellenic recruitment is completely virtual, while our Unified Greek Council and Interfraternity Council recruitments are hybrid.
-However, we are working with the organizations who choose to do a hybrid process to ensure they can accommodate students who are not comfortable with attending in person events.
-To learn more about recruitment, please visit Recruitment/Intake or email Fraternity and Sorority Life at firstname.lastname@example.org.
+Not all chapters will be having recruitment in the spring semester.
+Only select College Panhellenic Association and Unified Greek Council chapters will be hosting recruitment in the spring semester.
+All Interfraternity Council chapters will be hosting recruitment.
+All chapters hosting recruitment must be in compliance with the Spartan Shield Health and Safety Plan and provide accommodations to students who are not comfortable with attending in-person events.
+To learn more about recruitment, please visit Recruitment/Intake or email Fraternity and Sorority Life at email@example.com.

-- Placing physical distancing decals on the floors of all dining locations along with signage on the walls and counter tops;
+- Physical distancing decals on the floors of all dining locations along with signage on the walls and counter tops;

-- Add visual cues or barriers to direct traffic flow and distancing;
+- Visual cues or barriers to direct traffic flow and distancing;

-- Separate and clearly identify entrance and exit to the food venues;
+- Separate and clearly identified entrances and exits to the food venues;

 Furthermore, all UT restrooms exhaust air properly, per code.
 And, Facilities will sanitize restrooms up to four times a day, with at least one full cleaning.
 In some buildings, such as Plant Hall and the Southard Family Building, the main restrooms are sanitized and cleaned more due to the increased usage.

 What is the status of Tampa Spartans athletics?
 (01/07/21)

 The UT athletic teams will be back in action in the Spring 2021 semester.
 Each of the Spartans’ 20 varsity teams will compete within NCAA Division II and Sunshine State Conference guidelines.
 Visit TampaSpartans.com for athletic schedules as they become available.